-ISSUE • ROOT CAUSE AND RISK RECOMMENDATION ACTION PLAN RESPONSIBLE OFFICIAL START AND END DATE Perfor mance Management 1.
-Actual achievements in annual performance report not accurate Ineffective oversight over the entity's planned and reported performance information The annual performance report must be corrected.
+ISSUE ROOT CAUSE AND RISK RECOMMENDATION ACTION PLAN RESPONSIBLE OFFICIAL START AND END DATE Performance Manageme nt 1.
+Actual achieveme in annual performance repo not accurate the entity's planned and The annual performance report must be corrected.
 Management should review the performance information for their sections for validity, accuracy and occurrence.
 Performance quarterly reports will be submitted to Internal Audit to ensure that the information submitted is correct and has relevant supporting documentation.
 PMS Manager, HOD's and Internal Audit 08/10/2010 - 08/07/2011 2.
-Key performance indicators and targets set do not address performance objective Appropriate key controls (policies and procedures) were not implemented Steps need to be taken to ensure that the integrated development plan of the Municipality is in line with legislation and performance management system is given priority in order to accurately measure the service delivery within the Municipality.
+Key performance indicators and targets set do not address performa objective Steps need to be taken to ensure that the integrated development plan of the Municipality is in line with legislation and performance management system is given priority in order to accurately measure the service delivery within the Municipality.
 KPI's and Targets set for the 2010/11 financial year has been aligned to address the issue raised.
 Acting Executive Director Strategic Planning and Economic Development and PMS Manager Completed 3.
-Planned objectives not consistent with reported objectives not accurate Appropriate key controls (policies and procedures) were not implemented and inadequate risk identification Objectives per the IDP should be consistent with the objectives as included in the annual performance report This matter has since been addressed in the 2010/11 IDP and PMS.
+Planned objective not consistent wit reported objective not accurate h (policies and procedures) Objectives per the IDP should be consistent with the objectives as included in the annual performance report This matter has since been addressed in the 2010/11 IDP and PMS.
 Acting Executive Director Strategic Planning and Economic Development and Completed